sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

       });
 ```

-Developers should try to collect needed information from the user on the GUI thread before executing work so that you donít have to use this trick.
+Developers should try to collect needed information from the user on the GUI thread before executing work so that you don‚Äôt have to use this trick.
 Blocking calls made between threads risk deadlocks and hold up operations running on the worker thread.

 **Asynchronous Exception Handling**

 Like synchronous functions, asynchronous functions can throw exceptions.
 This introduces an interesting problem since the caller provides the try/catch on one thread, and the exception is thrown on another.
-In addition, the calling frame isnít usually still on the stack when the exception is thrown.
+In addition, the calling frame isn‚Äôt usually still on the stack when the exception is thrown.

-.NET once again comes to the rescue and lets you use async/await with try/catch such that if an exception is thrown by the code executing within the Task, youíll be able to catch back where the asynchronous function was called.
+.NET once again comes to the rescue and lets you use async/await with try/catch such that if an exception is thrown by the code executing within the Task, you‚Äôll be able to catch back where the asynchronous function was called.
 Note that the asynchronous function must return Task or Task\<T> for asynchronous exceptions to be properly conveyed (not void).

 ```C#
       try